John Culshaw: Later years

 By 1967 Culshaw wished for a change.
 He was growing disenchanted with the top management of Decca, which he believed had lost its pioneering enthusiasm.
 He moved from the record industry to become BBC Television's head of music programmes.
 He inaugurated, and supervised several series of, André Previn's Music Night, in which Previn would talk informally direct to camera and then turn and conduct the London Symphony Orchestra (LSO), whose members were dressed not in evening clothes but in casual sweaters or shirts.
 The programme attracted unprecedented viewing figures for classical music; an historian of the orchestra wrote, "More British people heard the LSO play in Music Night in one week than in sixty-five years of LSO concerts."
 Culshaw also screened more formal concerts, including Klemperer's 1970 Beethoven symphony cycle from the Royal Festival Hall.
-In 1973 he organised for BBC television to broadcast a complete performance of Wagner's Siegfried conducted by Reginald Goodall, but the project never happened.
+In 1973 he sought to arrange for BBC television to broadcast a complete performance of Wagner's Siegfried conducted by Reginald Goodall, but the project never happened.
 In 1974 Verdi's Un ballo in maschera was broadcast from Covent Garden.
 Culshaw also set up BBC studio productions of The Marriage of Figaro, The Yeomen of the Guard, The Flying Dutchman and La traviata.

 Culshaw commissioned Britten's opera Owen Wingrave, written expressly for television.
 He also persuaded Britten to conduct television productions of Peter Grimes and Mozart's Idomeneo, and to accompany Pears in Schubert's Winterreise.
 Britten and Pears invited him to Snape, not far from their base at Aldeburgh in Suffolk and he encouraged them to transform Snape Maltings into a concert-hall.
 He later initiated the Benson and Hedges music festival at Snape and was planning the fourth season at the time of his death.
 Some of his BBC programmes have been preserved on DVD, including films of the Amadeus Quartet playing works by Schubert and Britten.
 He took time off from the BBC to return to the recording studio, rejoining his old Decca engineering team in 1971 to produce Der Rosenkavalier, conducted by Leonard Bernstein.